 Learn more about your tax return by visiting the Idaho State Tax Commission’s Refund Info page.
-From there you can click on “Check your refund status online” to enter your information and see the status of your refund.
+From there you can click on “Where’s My Refund?” to enter your information and see the status of your refund.

-Taxpayers who e-file can expect their refunds in about seven to eight weeks after they receive confirmation for file their states return.
+Taxpayers who e-file can expect their refunds in about seven to eight weeks after they receive a confirmation for filing their state’s return.
 Those who file a paper return can expect refunds to take 10 to 11 weeks.

 If you receive a notice saying that more information is necessary to process your return, you will need to send the information before you can get a refund.
 Once the state receives that additional information, you can expect it to take six weeks to finish processing your refund.

-The State of Illinois Comptroller has a web page called Find Your IL Tax Refund, where you can see if the state has already processed your tax return.
+The State of Illinois has a web page called Where’s My Refund, where you can see if the state has already processed your tax return and initiated your refund.
 The only information you need to enter is your SSN, first name and last name.
 If the state has not processed your return yet, you can set up an email or text notification to let you know when it does.

 If you visit the Indiana Department of Revenue’s website, you can find its Refund Status Service.
 Simply enter your SSN and refund amount to check the status of your refund.